onlineclass/ProgrammingAssignment2/README.md

        Speed-up: 6.33333333333314 times

-You can experiment with different matrix sizes by specifying the `m_size` argument and different number of iterations by specifying the number of `iterations`.
+You can experiment with different matrix sizes by specifying the `m_size` argument and different number of iterations by specifying the
+`iterations` argument.